 Coming Full Circle: The Governor Hunt House is Returned to the Community

-In 1968 the Governor Hunt House was acquired by the Vermont Yankee Nuclear Corporation as part of the land acquisition for the Vermont Yankee Nuclear Power Plant.
+In 1968 the Governor Hunt House was acquired by the Vermont Yankee Nuclear Power Plant Corporation (VYNPC) as part of the land acquisition for the Vermont Nuclear Power Plant.
 The house itself was used by Vermont Yankee as administrative office space.
 A conference wing was added in 1970 to accommodate larger gatherings such as training sessions.

 During the two-year period from 1987-1989 Vermont Yankee (then owned by electric utility companies) undertook a much-needed, extensive, and historically sensitive restoration of the house.
 Until this time the only heating available for the administrative offices was through the home’s fireplaces.
 In fact, some office assistants had to come in early, not only to make the coffee, but to light the fireplaces.
 It is ironic that heating was done with wood fires in fireplaces for workers who were constructing a nuclear power plant.